Causal Bandits: Online Decision-Making in Endogenous Settings: Real-Time Bidding Auctions

 RTB is a dominant auction mechanism for selling ad exposures in display markets.
 A consumer entering a publisher's website generates an ad impression opportunity for advertisers.
 An auction takes place for a single impression opportunity.
 In RTB, an advertiser makes buying decision in the auction immediately after the consumer arrives on the publisher's website.
 Buying decisions of impressions involve programmatic automation.
 The advertiser's ad is served to the consumer only if the advertiser wins the auction of the impression.

 An advertiser is able to make buying decisions based on impression-specific information, like the width, height and visibility of an ad slot, and the user's profile.
 Therefore, we can model the advertiser's buying problem as a linear bandit problem.
 The objective of this problem is twofold: first, to measure the marginal value of the ad exposure; second, to achieve the largest profit through optimizing the bidding price.
 Notice that the advertiser has to bid in an auction to win the impression opportunity.
-Either overbidding or underbidding may bring significant cost to the advertiser.
+Either overbidding or underbidding may bring significant costs to the advertiser.
 The advertiser can obtain a higher winning probability with a very high bid but may not cover the paying price with the profit of ad exposure.
 On the contrary, the advertiser will be less likely to win with a low bid.

-Now, we illustrate the specific model and explain the potential endogeneity issue.
-We model the advertiser's profit from winning the auction as the basic revenue plus the revenue generated from the ad exposure minus the paying price in the auction, where we assume second-price auction happens; the advertiser's profit from losing the auction as the basic revenue alone.
-The basic revenue is a part of revenue the advertiser will always get no matter the advertiser wins the auction or not.
-The marginal profit of the ad exposure is our main coefficient of interest and we also call it as the treatment effect if we regard the ad exposure as a treatment.
-We use an indicator function, $\mathbb{I}\{B_{CP,t}>b_t\}$, to present whether the advertiser wins the auction or not, where $B_{CP,t}$ is the highest bidding price among the advertiser's competitors at time $t$ and $b_t$ is the advertiser's bidding price at time $t$.
+Now, we illustrate the model (see Equation (\ref{eq: rtb_revenue1})) and explain the potential endogeneity issue.
+We model the advertiser's revenue ($\Tilde{y}_t$) from winning the auction as some base revenue ($\beta_0$) plus the revenue generated from the ad exposure ($\beta_1$).
+The advertiser profit ($y_t$) is given by the advertiser's revenue minus the paying price in case the advertiser wins the auction ($\mathbb{I}\{B_{CP,t}\le b_t\}$).
+For our setting, we assume a second-price auction.
+The base revenue is a part of the revenue the advertiser will always get no matter whether the advertiser wins the auction or not.
+We use $\beta_0$ to represent the expected base revenue.
+The marginal profit of the ad exposure, $\beta_1$, is our main coefficient of interest and we also call it as the treatment effect i.e., the effect of ad exposures on revenue.
+We use an indicator function, $\mathbb{I}\{B_{CP,t} \le b_t\}$, to present whether the advertiser wins the auction or not, where $B_{CP,t}$ is the highest bidding price among the advertiser's competitors at time $t$ and $b_t$ is the advertiser's bidding price at time $t$.
 Notice that $B_{CP,t}$ is also the advertiser's paying price in the second-price auction.
-Following \cite{waisman2019online} , we write the function of advertiser's revenue as Equation (\ref{eq: rtb_revenue0}), where $\mathbb{E}[\gamma(0)]$ is the expected basic revenue, $\mathbb{E}[\gamma(1)-\gamma(0)]$ is the expected revenue generated from the ad exposure, and $\eta_t$ is a normal random error term.
+We use $\eta_t$ to denote the unobserved demand shocks at time $t$.